 While alive, you can only access your super upon meeting a condition of release.
 There are four general conditions of release linked to your age and your employment status.
 And then there are various special conditions of release, for example permanent disability, terminal illness or the first home buyer super scheme.

 Starting a pension involves a bit of paper work.
 You need to request the pension as a member and then approve it as a trustee.

 # 22 Track Your TBA

 Your transfer balance account (TBA) tracks the amounts you move in and out of pension mode.
 Even if you are a member in various super funds, you only ever have one TBA.
 Your TBA can’t exceed $1.6m, the current TBC.

 # 23 Report Events

+The ATO wants to track your TBA.
+For that purpose, you need to report any events that will result in a debit or credit to your TBA.
 Reportable events are the start of a new pension including a reversionary pension, LRBA payments, personal injury settlement payments as well as commutations.